NEW: Roma woman says couple in Greece didn't try to keep girl hidden from community

-Police have said they suspect records that the couple provided for Maria and for other children in their care may be false.
+Police have said they suspect the records the couple provided for the child and for other children in their care may be false.
 In addition to the abduction charge, the couple is accused of falsifying official documents.

-Four authorities, including the head of the registry office that issued Maria's birth certificate, have been suspended while a police investigation is underway, the media office of the Athens municipality said Tuesday.
+Four officials, including the head of the registry office that issued Maria’s birth certificate, have been suspended while a police investigation is under way, the media office of the Athens municipality said Tuesday.

 The girl received the document this year, it said.
 It is unusual for a birth certificate to be issued years later.

-Authorities asked questions about Maria because she has fair skin and blond hair, while the couple who said they were her parents have darker complexions typical of Roma, a people descended from Indian nomads, who face widespread discrimination in Europe.
+Authorities asked questions about Maria because she has fair skin and blond hair, while her parents have darker complexions typical of Roma, a race descended from Indian nomads, who face widespread discrimination in Europe.